MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/keyboard-interactions.md

 #### Tab stops

-Depending on your app’s functionality and layout, the best navigation option for a control group might be a single tab stop with arrow navigation to child elements, multiple tab stops, or some combination.
+Depending on your application’s functionality and layout, the best navigation option for a control group might be a single tab stop with arrow navigation to child elements, multiple tab stops, or some combination.

 ##### Use multiple tab stops and arrow keys for buttons